JeroenWijsman/almereparking/README.md

 The project contains an analysis of the number of parked cars on a selection of parking lots in Almere Stad Centrum.
 The data was obtained by writing a web scraper (not included) over a period of ca. 10 months in 2019.

-## Instructions

-You can run the entire project with the script `main.R`.
-You need a few packages, see `R/load_packages.R`.

-Because `main.R` writes an `rmarkdown` document (output: HTML), it is easiest to run this project in Rstudio, otherwise you need an installation of Pandoc on your system.

-All outputs are written to `output/data` and `output/figures`.

-## Author

-Remko Duursma <remkoduursma@gmail.com>